gjc14/yinc/README.md

 **Config files:**

-Run `pnpm run generate:service` to generate example routes, including independent routes and those under dashboard.
+Run `pnpm run add:service` to generate example routes, including independent routes and those under dashboard.

 The following 8 files will be created: